2023 Strategic Corporate Research Summer School

-The course offers two tracks - regular and advanced.
+The course offers two tracks—regular and advanced.
 The advanced track includes an additional research and writing assignment.
 Given the limited time available while students are here on campus, both regular and advanced students will be sent books and a course pack several weeks before the course takes place, in order to allow them to complete all the reading before they arrive.
 In addition to reading assignments, there will be short written exercises and class presentations completed while the course is in session.
-Students taking the advanced track are required to conduct independent research and write a paper of twenty-five to thirty pages, summarizing comprehensive corporate research and analysis for a designated company.
+Students taking the advanced track are required to conduct independent research and write a paper of thirty to forty pages, summarizing comprehensive corporate research and analysis for a designated company.
 The final paper will be due six weeks after the course ends.
 Any advanced-track students currently enrolled in a college or university who are interested in gaining credit for the course can work with the director to help set up independent study credit with their school.

 Students interested in pursuing strategic corporate research positions within unions are encouraged to take the advanced track so they will have the additional experience of researching an actual corporation and have a completed strategic research report to show prospective union employers; but only if they can commit the time to complete the paper.

 Program instructors are committed to assisting successful graduates of the program find strategic corporate research positions within the labor movement.
 In the first sixteen years of the program, more than 700 students have been placed in top research positions in the AFL-CIO, CTW, UNITE HERE, SEIU, USW, LIUNA, IBT, UFW, UFCW, AFT, AFSCME, ATU, NNU, NYSNA SAG AFTRA, and in other unions across the United States and around the world.
 The majority of those placed in research positions have taken the advanced track.